 The robot starts on a penalty mark facing the opposite goal.
-A black pole is placed randomly inside the center circle at the beginning of each trial.
+A black pole is placed randomly inside the center circle ToDo: For RoboCup 2014, the position of the black pole may be changed. at the beginning of each trial.
 A ball is placed 1.5 times the ball diameter outside of the field within 30 cm of one of the end points of the halfway line.
 The robot must go to the ball and throw it to the black pole.
 Before the throw, the ball must be picked up and may be carried towards the touch line.
 At the moment of delivering the ball, the thrower: